 Alternating lectures and relevant active learning has the benefit of keeping the lectures fresh and reinforcing the principles explored in the lectures through practical application.

-Next month, we’ll discuss “The Evidence for Active Learning.”
+Read Part 2 of this series: “The Evidence for Active Learning.”